rayalois22/python-journey/README.md

 ## Structure

 *The source code are available at the branches and here's the structure to guide you the tutorial
+- Getting started
   - tutorial-1: First Python Program, Hello World
+- PRIMITIVE TYPES
-- tutorial-2: OTW
+  - tutorial-2: Variables
+  - tutorial-3: Variable Names

 ## References